 Note 1: For 2019/20 and 2020/21, we have proposed an increase to the scale fee to reflect the increased level of audit work required which has been impacted by a range of factors including changes in risk profile of the audit and increases in regulatory standards.
 Further detail on this proposed increased was included in our previous reports to the Committee.
 We have proposed an increase of £39,360 to the scale fee to reflect these additional requirements and have shared details of the breakdown with management.
 Management have agreed to £22,320 of this increase.
-PSAA are yet to determine on this.

-Note 2: For 2019/20, we proposed an additional fee of £24,036, as detailed in our 2019/20 Annual Audit Letter.
+For 2019/20, we also proposed an additional fee of £24,036, as detailed in our 2019/20 Annual Audit Letter.
 This reflected the increased audit work required in regard to: valuations of land and buildings and investment properties; the group accounts as well as the fact that 2019/20 was the first year of existence of East Suffolk Council; the impact of Covid-19 on a number of areas included the bad debt provision, going concern disclosures, and the material uncertainty in the property valuer's report.
-We have shared a detailed breakdown and details of this fee with management, who have agreed to part of this figure.
-This additional fee is subject to approval by PSAA.
+We have shared a detailed breakdown and details of this figure.
+PSAA have determine and overall additional fee of £33,136 for 2019/20.

-Note 3: For 2020/21, the additional fee will be quantified after completion of audit and will be discussed with the management before submission to PSAA.
+Note 2: For 2020/21, the additional fee will be quantified after completion of audit and will be discussed with the management before submission to PSAA.
 PSAA will determine the final fee.

-Note 4: PSAA published additional information for 2020/21 audit fees in August 2021, whereby PSAA provided guidance about the range of minimum additional fee in certain areas of audit.
+Note 3: PSAA published additional information for 2020/21 audit fees in August 2021, whereby PSAA provided guidance about the range of minimum additional fee in certain areas of audit.
 The figures above are the ranges or minimum fee ser by PSAA.
 PSAA also revised its hourly rates for calculating the additional fee variations.